 With the semi-final draw made, we may have passed the rounds in 2016-17 in which squad rotation is seen as a controversial, thorny issue in the FA Cup.

 But Wolves supporters might be interested to be reminded and in some cases learn of the time Bill Shankly made big headlines by spectacularly ringing the changes before an end-of-season League game at Molineux in 1964-65.

-Liverpool had never won the Cup at that time and, as distant observers of the title race going on above them, decided that conserving some strength for their Wembley meeting with Leeds five days later was more important than tackling a side already doomed to relegation.
+Liverpool had never won the Cup at that time and, as distant observers of the title race going on above them, decided that conserving some strength for their Wembley meeting with Leeds five days later was more important than tackling a struggling side.

 Shankly had taken the trouble to ring his counterpart and fellow Scot Andy Beattie to inform him of his team selection and the reasons for it, partly because he didn’t want the Wolves faithful to be conned into thinking the likely Wembley line-up would be on view.